Why 21st Century Automation Won’t Create

 By Carole Hornsby Haynes, Ph.D.
 September 19, 2019

-Although some predict the 21st century of automation will bring high unemployment because there will be far fewer jobs.
-The problem is not that the world will have too many workers, but rather too few because of aging populations in both developed and developing economies.
-The answer?
+Some predict the 21st century of automation will bring high unemployment because there will be far fewer jobs.
+However, the real problem is not that the world will have too many workers, but rather too few because of aging populations in both developed and developing economies.
+The solution?
 Wide spread automation.

 Since the advent of industrialization 200 years ago, there have been periods of panic that workers would lose their jobs.
 Yet the world has seen more jobs created than were destroyed.
 The vast majority of the world’s population enjoying a higher standard of living than those who lived before the Industrial Revolution.
 Technological advances have provided us more free time for family time, travel, recreational activities, and personal time.